mjs375/Portfolio/PythonTutorial.md

   - ```print(f'{value:.2f}')``` ==> *3.23 (choose decimal place to round at)*

 ## LISTS (DATA STRUCTURE)
 - *Lists are mutable, so you can change them without assigning them to a new list variable.
-Lists are ordered.*
+Lists are ordered.
+Each element of a list can be an integer, a string, another list, &c.*
   - ```list_name.append(value)``` : *adds the value (string, int, another list) to the end of the list.
 (Note you don't have to set it ```=``` to a new list, as the old list can be updated, being mutable.)*
   - ```for index, value in enumerate(list_name):``` : *loop thru a list, getting additional access to an index-number*